 - BS, Business Administration, Michigan Technological University

 Ellen S. Horsch was appointed vice president for administration at Michigan Technological University in 2004.
-She oversees the A. E. Seaman Mineral Museum, Auxiliary Services, Business Operations, Facilities Management, and Human Resources.
+She oversees the administration areas which include Business Operations, Public Safety and Police Services, Risk Management and Compliance, and Human Resources.

 From 1991 until 2004, she was director of the university's human resources department, directing the functions of payroll, employment, faculty personnel, labor relations, compensation, classification, and benefits.
 From 1989-1991, she was manager of employee relations operations.